pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 ```

 ## Pupil Detection
-Pupil's algorithms automatically detect the participant's pupil.
+Pupil Core's algorithms automatically detect the participant's pupil.
 It runs two detection pipelines in parallel, the 2D and the 3D pupil detection.

-The 2D detection uses common computer vision technology to detect the pupil location in the camera image.
-The 3D detection uses a 3D model of the eye(s) that constantly updates based on observations of the eye.
-This enables the system to compensate for movements of the headset - slippage.
-To build up an initial model, it is recommended to briefly look around your field of view when putting on the headset.
+2D detection uses computer vision technology to detect the pupil location in the camera image.

+3D detection uses a 3D model of the eye(s) that updates based on observations of the eye.
+This enables the system to compensate for movements of the Pupil Core eye tracking headset on the participant's face (also known slippage).
+To build up an initial model, we recommend to look around your field of view when putting on the headset.

 <video width="100%" controls class="mb-5">
   <source src="../../media/core/videos/pd.mp4" type="video/mp4">